TemiDojo/compleg/README.md

 ##### Build/Run
 To build, run make in the `src` directory, and the it will automatically compile every part of the project and output an executable `compiler`.
-Now run the executable with a miniC program `./compiler <mini-c file>` and it will by default output a `test.ll` file.
+Now run the executable with a miniC program `./compiler <mini-c file>` and it will by default output a `test.ll` file and dump the outputs before optimization to the console.